alexesp650/alexesp650.github.io/blog.md

 ### Contact me

-Just hit the E-mail, Facebook, or Google+ links below!
+Email me at contact@alexesp.com or click on one of the links below!